pekrau/CouchDB2/README.md

 ### `server.get_config(nodename="_local")`

-Get the named node's configuration.
+Gets the named node's configuration.

 ### `server.get_active_tasks()`

-Return a list of running tasks.
+Returns a list of running tasks.

 ### `server.get_cluster_setup(ensure_dbs_exists=None)`

-Return the status of the node or cluster.
+Returns the status of the node or cluster.

 `ensure_dbs_exists` is a list system databases to ensure exist on the node/cluster.
 Defaults to `["_users","_replicator"]`.